VCauthon/Summary-Docker/src/docs_new/2-history.md

 #### [__The CNCF__](https://www.cncf.io/)

 It was founded in 2015 with the goal of _"...advancing container technologies... and making cloud native computing ubiquitous"_.
-Instead of creating and maintaining container-related specifications, the CNCF host important project such as Kubernetes, containerd, Notary, Prometheus, Cilium, and lots more.
+Instead of creating and maintaining container-related specifications, the CNCF host important project such as `Kubernetes`, `containerd`, `Notary`, `Prometheus`, `Cilium`, and lots more.

 When we say the CNCF host these projects we mean it provides a space, structure, and support for projects to grow and mature.
 Fore example, all CNCF projects pass through the following three phases or stages:
 - Sandbox: Gives support to new ideas and projects to